QsDev/ddos-tool-csharp/README.md

 ```
 Download the latest .exe from the releases tab.
+Place the .txt file that is included on your desktop.
+Insert the target IP on line 1.
-Add the target IP and time in seconds into the txt file on your desktop.
+Insert the time in seconds on line 2.
+Run the included .exe file from any location.
 ```

 ## Built With

-* [VisualStudio](http://www.visualstudio.com/) - The IDE that has been used
+* [Microsoft Visual Studio](http://www.visualstudio.com/) - The IDE that has been used
 * [Sourcetree](https://www.sourcetreeapp.com/) - Sourcecontrol Management

 ## Open tasks

 * GUI
+* Better and more efficient code
 * Option to change port
 * Build in portscanner